-In summary, Warp is a framework that treats mobile nodes as objects residing on proxies.
+In summary, Warp treats mobile nodes as objects residing on proxies.
 We propose the use of type indirection to aggregate mobile crowds as single mobile entities to reduce handoff messages.
-While Warp and the DOLR interface can be deployed on any peer to peer protocol that supports the Key-Based Routing API [4], overlays that utilize proximity neighbor selection will produce better routing performance.
+While Warp and the DOLR interface can be deployed on any peer to peer protocol that supports the Key-Based Routing API [7], overlays that utilize proximity neighbor selection will produce better routing performance.